 Connecticut Divorce Grounds

 Connecticut has both “no fault” and “for fault” divorce.
 Section 46b-40 of the Connecticut General Statutes lays out both the “no fault” and “for fault” grounds for divorce.
-If you would like more information on all the available grounds for divorce in Connecticut, please click here.

 “No Fault” Divorce Grounds in Connecticut